dmtzs/CalculadoraResistenciasKotlin/README.md

 * Also the app can run in tablets and cellphones, primarily cellphones.
 * You can download the code from here and compile the app with your favorite IDE.
 * An apk as a release is uploaded to this repository, you can download the apk and install it as a external app.

-# The app is complete but it will continue to improve